vokegpu/ekg-docs/model/input-binding-tag-style.md

 ### Notation

-- `call` a desired functionality of something, like of a button press-and-release-over is named `call`, or a slider bar-dragging is `call`.
+- `active` a desired functionality of something, like of a button press-and-release-over is named `active`, or a slider bar-dragging is `active`.
 - `action` a specific generic-case where needs a description.

 Others notations not written here are specialized, no notation-information is necessary.